Helperthorpe

 Helperthorpe is a village in the civil parish of Luttons, in North Yorkshire, England.
 The village lies in the Great Wold Valley and the course of the winterbourne stream the Gypsey Race passes through it.

 The village is 10 mi north west of Driffield and 10 mi east of Malton.

 In 1931 the parish had a population of 123.
 On 1 April 1935 the parish was abolished and merged with Luttons Ambo to form "Luttons", The population of the Luttons at the 2011 census was 411, with an estimated population of 430 in 2015.

 History

 The village is mentioned in the Domesday Book, where it had five households and a church.
 It is one of the Thankful Villages that suffered no fatalities during the Great War of 1914 to 1918.
+The village is featured on Darren Hayman's album, Thankful Villages Volume 3.

 Until 1974 the village lay in the historic county boundaries of the East Riding of Yorkshire.
 From 1974 to 2023 it was part of the district of Ryedale, it is now administered by the unitary North Yorkshire Council.